saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 The Constant Variance Assumption assumes that the regression variance is the same for all of the predictor variables in the model.
-To test this assumption, we will plot the residual values against predictors.
+To test this assumption, we will plot the residual values against the predicted values.

 ![](final-writeup_files/figure-gfm/resid-plots-1.png)<!-- -->